ThilakReddyy/ThilakReddyy/README.md

 ## Blog Posts

-I occasionally write blog posts on topics related to Software and alogirthms.
+I occasionally write blog posts on topics related to Software and algorithms.
 Check out some of my recent articles:

 - [Pre-order-post-order-and-in-order-traversal-of-a-binary-tree-in-one-traversal-using-recursion](https://www.geeksforgeeks.org/pre-order-post-order-and-in-order-traversal-of-a-binary-tree-in-one-traversal-using-recursion/)
 - [How to make projects using postman](https://www.geeksforgeeks.org/how-to-make-automation-projects-using-postman/ )

 ## Connect with Me